(See also Overview of Vascular Bleeding Disorders.)

 The platelet count and tests of platelet function, blood coagulation, and fibrinolysis are normal.

-No drug prevents the bruising; patients are often advised to avoid aspirin and aspirin-containing drugs, but there is no evidence that bruising is related to or worsened by their use.
+No drug prevents the bruising; patients are often advised to avoid aspirin and aspirin-containing drugs.
 Patients should be reassured that the condition is not serious.
 All patients should be evaluated for the possibility of physical abuse.